johlym/johnathan-org/src/_posts/2015-10-15-total-transparency.md

 title: Total Transparency
 slug: total-transparency
 featured: false
-og_title: Total Transparency – Johnathan.org
-og_description: I’m a huge fan of transparency.
-To see BareMatrics supporting ten companies’ pushing for transparency in their business is awesome.
-Check out their site and see
-meta_title: Total Transparency – Johnathan.org
-meta_description: A hand-crafted technology product by Johnathan Lyman

 layout: post
 categories: posts
 date: 2015-10-15 08:21:06.000000000 -07:00
 ---

-I’m a huge fan of transparency.
-To see [BareMatrics](https://baremetrics.com/open) supporting ten companies’ pushing for transparency in their business is awesome.
-Check out their [site](https://baremetrics.com/open) and see which ten startups are totally open about how they’re doing.
+I'm a huge fan of transparency.
+To see [BareMatrics](https://baremetrics.com/open) supporting ten companies' pushing for transparency in their business is awesome.
+Check out their [site](https://baremetrics.com/open) and see which ten startups are totally open about how they're doing.